 MEASURING TOXIN and toxicant LEVELS

-“What’s well accepted is that blood and urine are great measures of current exposure, not particularly good measures of body load.” –Dr. Pizzorno
+“What’s well accepted is that blood and urine are great measures of current exposure, not particularly good measures of body load.” –Dr. Joseph Pizzorno

 - Measuring blood and urine levels may not be sufficient

 - Hair samples: